 Positions held: Digital Director (Oct.
 2011/Dec.
 2012), Automotive Columnist (Nov.
 2011/March 2013) | Location: Jacksonville, Fla.

 Bill headed the digital media efforts at WJXX-ABC 25 and WTLV-NBC 12, known collectively as First Coast News, following a large downsizing at the Times-Union.
 He returned to the T-U in April of 2013.

-While at the Gannett television stations, his flagship product, firstcoastnews.com, enjoyed consistent growth each quarter, while mobile saw increases of more than 100%.
+While at the then-Gannett television stations, his flagship product, firstcoastnews.com, enjoyed consistent growth each quarter, while mobile saw increases of more than 100%.

 He directly supervised a team of four but worked with all departments, especially news.
 Bill oversaw the editorial and production aspects of FCN's Web and mobile products as well as many of the stations' social media efforts.

 He led a statewide Gannett effort to create a political application that featured contributions from every Florida Gannett newspaper and TV station in the state.
-Political Florida was launched in time for Jacksonville's presidential debate, which was held ahead of the Florida primary.
+Political Florida was launched in time for a presidential debate at the University of Florida in Jacksonville, which was held ahead of the Florida primary.
 The app was available on Android, iPad, iPhone, mobile and Windows Phone.

 Bill also brought integrated social contesting to the stations.
 A few of the Facebook contests he's produced include a TV giveaway, tablets giveaway, cutest baby photos and others.
 He worked to increase interactive television with such things as a text-to-win gas contest and text-to-vote during newscasts.